 Cheese is an important part of all Mediterranean cuisines, and Malta is no exception.
 The term for one of the most common cheese is ġbejna, which translates to “cheeselet.”
 These tasty cheeses star on ftira sandwiches, on appetizer platters, and anywhere else you need a creamy, tangy, cheesy bite.

-The traditional form of ġbejna in Malta is made from local sheep’s milk, salt, and rennet, though goat’s milk and cow’s milk are sometimes used instead.
+The traditional form of ġbejna is made from local sheep’s milk, salt, and rennet, though goat’s milk and cow’s milk are sometimes used instead.
 They take three forms: fresh (friski), sundried (moxxi), or peppered (tal-bżar).
 Although fresh is said to be the most common, we found ourselves eating the peppered version often.
 And we loved it.

-The traditional process for making ġbejna is specific.
+The process for making ġbejna is specific.
 After it curdles, the cheese is placed in a mold made of dried reeds, though plastic is often used now.
 It sets in a ventilated room or a box protected by a special mosquito netting to prevent insects from getting to it.
 The fresh cheese is then stored in its own whey as with Italian buffalo mozzarella.

 The sundried ġbejna are dried for 2-3 days, resulting in a harder cheese with a nutty taste.
 Some sundried ġbejna are turned into peppered cheeses by covering them in crushed black pepper and curing them with salt and vinegar.